 How does Monera reproduce?

-Monera reproduces by asexually by binary fission during favourable conditions or endospore formation during unfavourable conditions.
+Monera reproduces asexually by binary fission during favourable conditions or endospore formation during unfavourable conditions.
 They reproduce sexually by a process called conjugation.